 WhereTo.Work

-Berlin offers better purchasing power despite similar taxes
+Berlin offers better purchasing power despite same net salary

 Munich, Germany